sialboat/portfolio/content/portfolio stuff/Silas Wang - Portfolio.md

 ---
-title: Silas Wang - Portfolio
+title: Silas Wang
 tags: portfolio
 aliases:
-  - portfolio
-permalink: '"sialboat.github.io/portfolio"'
+permalink:
 ---
 <img src = "assets/Artboard 41.png" alt="look mom its me" class="landing-photo" style="display: block; margin: 0 auto;">

 # Morning!
 I'm Silas.
 I'm a Music Technology student at NYU.
 I'm currently pursuing a 5-year bachelors and masters in Music Technology.
 Alongside Music Technology, I am studying Computer Science, Signal Processing, and Electrical Engineering.
+Template for the quartz / markdown website to standardize the frontmatter section.

+[Frontmatter Reference](https://quartz.jzhao.xyz/plugins/Frontmatter) - for any additional Frontmatter that is needed

 My interests lie within creating hardware and software products that reflect creativity and artistry.
 This part of my website serves as a portfolio / archive of all of my recent works, and some other things that I've been up to.
 Thanks for stopping by!